 New figures show drop in road deaths - but pedestrians and cyclists still in danger

-But the number of child pedestrians killed or seriously injured rose 8%, the statistics also revealed.
+But the number of child pedestrians killed or seriously injured rose eight per cent, the provisional statistics also revealed.

-Overall, there were 470 people killed in reported road accidents in summer (July to September 2012) - a 5% dip on the figure of 494 for the same period in 2011.
+Overall, there were 470 people killed in reported road accidents in summer (July to September 2012) – a five per cent dip on the figure of 494 for the same period in 2011.

 Adding serious injuries to deaths, there were 6,620 casualties last summer, almost exactly the same figure as the 6,640 in summer 2011.

 Business Cards From Only £10.95 Delivered www.myprint-247.co.ukView details